About Immuno-oncology and Immune Checkpoint Proteins

 Discover Your Molecules’ Potential to Modulate Immune Function with iQ’s Immune Checkpoint Assays

 As part of that roadmap, checkpoint inhibitors have to be tested for immuno-modulatory activities using functional assays, which iQ Biosciences has extensive expertise with.
 See our Immune Checkpoint Binding and Interaction Assays for initial characterization of your immune checkpoint inhibitors.
 In most experiments we perform, we begin by stimulating T cells in the presence of the checkpoint inhibitor using a variety of activating reagents.
-We can stimulate cells using various non-antigen specific activation methods, including PHA, SEB, and anti-CD3/CD28 antibodies.
-Following stimulation, execution of at least one of the following functional assays is performed: T cell proliferation assay, cytokine production assay, and T cell cytotoxicity assay.
+We can stimulate cells using various antigen-specific or non-antigen specific activation methods, including SEB or anti-CD3/CD28 antibodies.
+Following stimulation, execution of at least one of the following functional assays is performed: T cell proliferation assay or cytokine production assay.
 For the T cell proliferation assay, propagation of T cells is measured by CFSE dilution or Cell Titer Glo following the stimulation period.
-The supernatant can simultaneously be collected from the T cell proliferation cultures to assess cytokine production using Cytokine Bead Arrays or AlphaLISAs in our cytokine production assays.
-Finally, our third most commonly performed functional assay is the T cell cytotoxicity assay.
-In these assays, the lysis of target cells by T cells can be measured using various readouts, including calcein release and flow cytometry.
+The supernatant can simultaneously be collected from the T cell proliferation cultures to assess cytokine production using Cytokine Bead Arrays or Meso Scale Discovery technology in our cytokine production assays.
 Additionally, these functional assays are all offered in a high throughput method so multiple molecules and conditions can be incorporated.
 See Figure 1 for an example of our immune checkpoint functional assay using cytokine production (IL-2) as a readout.

 iQ Biosciences – Your Immunology CRO for Checkpoint Inhibitor Development